jillesca/ncpeek/README.md

 Currently only uses the [GET operation](ncpeek/netconf_session.py#L34) to retrieve data.

-## Ways to retrieve data

-Relative and absolute paths are supported to define device or filters files.

-### Define your devices

-Under the [devices directory](devices) create a json file.
-Follow the structure defined of the existing files. **Don't add or remove fields,** these are used to [build a netconf_device object](netconf_devices.py)

 ### xml filter

 You need to specify an `xml` file with the filter you want to use and the `--xml_filter` option when calling the script.